guildai/guildai/guild/tests/ipy.md

     y: -12
     z: 12

-Finally, we can specify an explicit optimizer:
+Finally, we can specify an explicit "random" optimizer:

     >>> with guild_home:
     ...     _ = ipy.run(op1, a=slice(0, 5), b=12,